Potty Chairs vs Potty Seats: Pros and Cons

 Potty training seats are small toilet seats that are placed on top of your existing toilet seat to help kids/toddlers learn how to use a toilet.
 They have a smaller opening than the adult toilet seat to prevent kids from falling inside the bowl.

-Potty seats have anti-slip pads at the bottom which grip tightly on the existing toilet sit to prevent slipping, assuring you of the baby’s safety.
+Potty seats have anti-slip pads at the bottom, which grip the existing toilet seat tightly to prevent slipping, assuring you of the baby’s safety.
 Some even come with grab handles for extra safety.

-Since standard toilets are very high compared to the height of kids, you also need to buy a step stool to help your child in climbing up and down the toilet.
+Since standard toilets are very high compared to kids’ height, you also need to buy a step stool to help your child climb up and down the toilet.

 Another advantage of a potty seat with a ladder is that the height of the steps can be adjusted to accommodate kids of different ages.
-The height of the ladder can also be adjusted to suit either standard height or comfort height toilets.
+The ladder’s height can also be adjusted to suit either standard height or comfort height toilets.

 The Pros of Potty Training Seats